WISDEM/WEIS/docs/starting.rst

 ------------

 Download/clone and install the `RAFT repository <https://github.com/WISDEM/RAFT>`_ as well as those of MoorPy, pyHAMS, and WISDEM.
-To install RAFT in development mode, go to its directory and do one of the following from the command line:

-To install for development use:
+To install RAFT for development use:

 run ```python setup.py develop``` or ```pip install -e .``` from the command line in the main RAFT directory.

-To install for non-development use:
+To install RAFT for non-development use:

 run ```python setup.py``` or ```pip install .``` from the command line in the main RAFT directory.